5e/streamdeck-hwinfo-plugin/README.md

 ## Download

-You can download and install the plugin from the 'Release' folder, or download the plugin from the Elgato marketplace.
+You can download and install the plugin from the [Releases](https://github.com/5e/streamdeck-hwinfo-plugin/releases) page (the .sdPlugin file), or download the plugin from the Elgato marketplace (Submitted, awaiting approval).

 ## Instructions for HWiNFO